INDIA-BURUNDI BILATERAL RELATIONS

 Following the first India Africa Forum Summit (IAFS-I) in 2008, Burundi was nominated by the AU to host the India-Africa Institute of Educational Planning and Administration (IAIEPA), one of the 5 institutes offered by India at the Pan-Africa level The institute is mandated to strengthen the capacities in the region in the sector of education.

 Under IAFS-I, India offered eight Vocational Training Centres (VTCs); one each to the eight RECs.
 Burundi was nominated as one of the countries to host the VTC.
-The centre will impart vocational training to people from the region to enable them to be gainfully employed or become entrepreneurs.
-This again is one of the Indian efforts towards human resource development in Africa.
-The Indian implementing agency, National Small Industries Corporation (NSIC) and the Burundian Ministry for Primary and Secondary Education, Crafts and Vocational Training and Literacy are finalizing the finer details.
+The centre was inaugurated in December 2016.
+It imparts vocational training to people from the region to enable them to be gainfully employed or become entrepreneurs.

-At the second India-Africa Forum Summit (IAFS-II) in Government of India announced 40 biomass gasifier systems, out of which a cluster bio-mass gasifier system is being established in Burundi.
+At the second India-Africa Forum Summit (IAFS-II) in Government of India announced 40 biomass gasifier systems, out of which a cluster bio-mass gasifier system is to be established in Burundi.
 These are expected to provide low cost sustainable electricity in villages by powering a gas engine.
-A team of experts from the implementing agency in India is expected to visit Burundi soon to undertake feasibility studies for the project.

-At IAFS-II, India also offered, among other things, eight Farm Science Centres (FSCs), one each for the 8 RECs.
+At IAFS-II, India also offered, among other things, eight Farm Science Centres (FSCs).
 FSC is an innovative institution of the Indian Council of Agriculture Research (ICAR) which has played a pivotal role in application of technology at farm levels in India since 1974.
 Burundi has been selected by the East African Community for hosting one such FSC.
-A team from India would be visiting Burundi soon for inspection of the sites proposed by Burundi side for setting-up the centre.

-In addition to the above institutions, a tele-medical centre and a tele-education centre have been set up in Bujumbura in 2010 under the Pan-African E-Network Project.
+In addition to the above institutions, a tele-medicine centre and a tele-education centre was set up in Bujumbura in 2010 under the first phase of Pan-African E-Network Project.
 The project aims to provide quality and real-time medical care and education from India at a fraction of cost.
-The project is functioning successfully.

-Although the Balance of Trade is heavily in favour of India, India encourages higher Burundian exports to India.
-India’s exports to Burundi are mainly pharmaceuticals and chemicals, machinery and instruments, plastic and linoleum products, transport equipments and rubber manufactured products.
-The main items that India imports from Burundi are non-electrical machinery, iron and steel.
-Efforts are also made to further increase the trade between the two countries.
+India’s exports to Burundi comprise pharmaceuticals and chemicals, machinery and instruments, plastic and linoleum products, transport equipment and rubber manufactured products.
+Main items that India imports from Burundi include non-electrical machinery, iron and steel.

-There are around 300 PIOs and Indian nationals in Burundi, most of them are traders and businessmen.
+It is estimated that there are around 300 PIOs and Indian nationals live in Burundi, most of whom are traders and businessmen.
 Their positive role in the country’s economy is recognized and appreciated both by the Government of Burundi and its citizens.